-The Department of Elementary and Secondary Education has expectations of all Educator Preparation Programs that candidates are ready and have a positive impact in their classroom from the first day of school entry.
-The EPP Candidate Professional Assessment and Learning System (C-PALS) is one of many ways this is accomplished.
-As such, successful completion of each transition point is required before a candidate will be permitted to move forward.
-Below is a summary of the transition points:
+Candidates in educator preparation must be prepared to have a positive impact from the first day of school entry.
+The Candidate Professional Assessment and Learning System (C-PALS) is one of many ways this is accomplished.
+As such, successful completion of each transition point noted in the table below is required before a candidate will be permitted to move forward.